Баротравма вушної порожнини

 (Середній баротит; середній аеротит)

-Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in pressure.
+Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in environmental pressure.

 Treatment of Otic Barotrauma